Mark Lanegan, of Screaming Trees and Queens of the Stone Age, dies at 57: ‘We will always have his voice’ - NewsBreak

 In the decades that followed, Lanegan went on to collaborate with musicians including Isobel Campbell of Belle & Sebastian and Greg Dulli of Afghan Whigs, forming the Gutter Twins with the latter.
 Between 2000 and 2014, Lanegan also worked with, and later became a member of, Queens of the Stone Age, contributing to five of the group’s seven albums.
 He and the band’s frontman, Josh Homme, had also collaborated on several projects outside of the band, including Lanegan’s solo albums and even the theme song for Anthony Bourdain’s “Parts Unknown” series on CNN, which they composed and performed.

-All the while, Lanegan maintained a prolific solo career, releasing 12 albums between 1990 and 2020.FOP calls for change in leadership in the Columbus Police Department, ‘the community and police department are in crisis’
+All the while, Lanegan maintained a prolific solo career, releasing 12 albums between 1990 and 2020.Family releases obituary for Jane ‘Nightbirde’ Marczewski

 Upon news of his passing, Lanegans friends, collaborators and fans responded on social media with old photos, touching tributes and stories of their time together.